ecmwf/anemoi-configs/README.md

-# Configs
+# Anemoi Configs

-Here you can find a collection of configurations for anemoi models used in scientific experiments towards increasing time resolution.
-This particular branch of anemoi-configs was created to facilitate sharing configs, provide an overview and keep track of experiments which are performed at various institutions involved.
+This branch of the repository contains a collection of configurations for anemoi models used in scientific experiments towards increasing time resolution.
+This particular branch was created to facilitate sharing configs, provide an overview and keep track of experiments which are performed at various institutions involved.
 It is not planned for the moment to converge with the main branch.

 For the moment models of three different types are considered:
  - vanilla models: forecaster with 1 output step per model forward, i.e. horizon = step